-The Walter Cunningham Writing Contest is an annual, campus-wide competition to find the best in poetry, fiction, creative nonfiction, and academic writing.
+The Walter Cunningham Writing Contest is an annual, campus-wide competition to find the best submissions in poetry, fiction, creative nonfiction, and academic writing.

 - Creative Nonfiction:

 All genres and forms of poetry are welcome in this category.

-For more questions contact Dr. Cassandra Bausman.
+For more questions contact Dr. Janelle Pulczinski.

 The Cunningham contest is named after Walter Cunningham, a Tri-State University alumnus from the school of business.
 Early in his career, while working for the U.S Department of Labor, Mr. Cunningham and his team were asked to write reports that would be used as evidence in federal court cases.
 He found this experience so challenging that he was inspired to embark on a successful campaign to teach himself to write more effectively.